-Students pursuing the RN-BSN program at Villanova University through our partnership with University Alliance may be eligible for Federal Title IV Student Aid to assist in financing their bachelor's degree.
-Please see the University Alliance website for more information about the online RN-BSN program and how to apply for admission.
+Students pursuing an undergraduate degree program at Villanova University through our partnership with University Alliance may be eligible for Federal Title IV Student Aid to assist in financing their bachelor's degree.
+Please refer to the University Alliance website for more information about the online degree programs and how to apply for admission.

 Matriculated students in an undergraduate degree-seeking program may be eligible for the following types of Federal Student Aid:

-Federal Pell Grant: A Federal Grant for students enrolled in their first bachelor’s degree who demonstrate exceptional financial need.
+Federal Pell Grant: A federal need-based grant for students enrolled in their first bachelor’s degree who demonstrate exceptional financial need.

-Federal Direct Subsidized Loan: A federal education loan available to students who demonstrate financial need and who enroll on at least a half-time basis in an undergraduate program.
+Federal Direct Subsidized Loan: A federal educational need-based loan available to students who demonstrate financial need and who enroll on at least a half-time basis in an undergraduate program.

-Federal Direct Unsubsidized Loan: A federal education loan available to students who enroll on at least a half-time basis in an undergraduate program.
+Federal Direct Unsubsidized Loan: A federal educational loan available to students who enroll on at least a half-time basis in an undergraduate program.
 Not based on financial need.

 Federal Direct PLUS Loan: A credit-worthy loan for the parent or legal guardian of a dependent undergraduate student, who has borrowed the maximum amount of Direct Loan assistance.
 The loan is available regardless of the level of financial need.

 State Grants: Certain states allow residents to take their state grants into Pennsylvania for study at Villanova University.
-Students are responsible for checking with the respective State Higher Education Agency as to the correct application necessary for state grant consideration, and whether their state awards grants to students enrolled in distance learning. **The Pennsylvania State Grant Program does not apply to students enrolled in distance learning programs, and so PA residents enrolled in the online RN-BSN program will not be eligible for the Pennsylvania State Grant.
+Students are responsible for checking with the respective State Higher Education Agency as to the correct application necessary for state grant consideration, application deadlines, and whether their state awards grants to students enrolled in distance learning.

-Please note that students in the RN-BSN online program are not eligible for Villanova University Grant assistance.
+Please note that students in undergraduate online programs are not eligible for Villanova University Grant assistance.

 Complete a Borrower’s Authorization Statement and submit to the Office of Financial Assistance.

-**If a student has been selected for the verification process after completing the FAFSA, please note that additional documentation will need to be submitted to the Office of Financial Assistance.
-For information on what documents are required, please review the financial aid requirements listed in the myNova portal.
+**If a student has been selected for the federal verification process after completing the FAFSA, please note that additional documentation will need to be submitted to the Office of Financial Assistance.
+For information on what documents are required, please review the financial aid requirements listed in the MyNova portal.

 If Direct Subsidized/Unsubsidized Loans have been awarded, there are two requirements students need to complete in order for the loan funds to disburse:

-Villanova University will be notified automatically once both requirements are complete.
+Villanova University's Office of Financial Assistance will be notified automatically once both requirements are complete.

 Federal Student Aid funds are required to pay directly to students’ Villanova University accounts in equal disbursement amounts.
-The disbursement date is set after the add/drop period has ended.
+The disbursement date is set after the drop period has ended.

-Please note that for the RN-BSN Completion program, students will need to be enrolled in at least 6 credits to be eligible for "half-time" status and Federal Direct Loans.
+Please note that students will need to be enrolled in at least 6 credits per semester to be eligible for "half-time" status and Federal Direct Loans.
 "Half-time" status is defined accordingly:

 **For this option, students must be enrolled in all 6 credits at the start of Session I in order to receive Federal Direct Loan disbursement.
-Otherwise, the Federal Direct Loan will not disburse.
+Otherwise, the Federal Direct Loan will not be awarded or disbursed.

 A student may not combine credits from another semester's session or term to qualify for half-time status.
 For example, a student who enrolls in Summer Session II for 3 credits and then Fall Session I for 3 credits cannot combine those terms for half-time status and Federal Direct Loan eligibility.
 The student in this scenario would be considered less than half-time.

 Once federal financial aid has disbursed at Villanova, the Office of Financial Assistance will conduct a review of the student’s financial aid award.
-This review ensures the cost of attendance matches the student’s original plan of enrollment, and that any outside sources of aid, tuition discount, or employer reimbursement, etc. have been included as resources for the student.
-The Office of Financial Assistance also reviews to ensure the student is enrolled for the specific term the grant and/or loan disbursement was received.
+This review ensures the cost of attendance matches the student’s original plan of enrollment, and that any outside sources of aid, tuition discount, or employer tuition assistance, etc. have been included as resources for the student.
+The Office of Financial Assistance also reviews to ensure the student is enrolled for the specific session the grant and/or loan disbursement was received.

-University Alliances manages the billing of charges for the RN-BSN online program.
+University Alliances manages the billing of charges for the undergraduate online programs.
 Any billing inquiries should be sent directly to University Alliance.
-Students who receive Federal Student Aid funds or a private education loan will be able to view their disbursement of financial aid through the myNova student portal; ALL financial aid disburses directly to Villanova University.
+Students who receive Federal Student Aid funds or a private education loan will be able to view their disbursement of financial aid through the MyNova student portal; ALL financial aid disburses directly to Villanova University.

 Upon the registration of courses, students will receive an order from University Alliance via email detailing their tuition and/or book charges for that term.
 Questions about the billing process should be directed to the Student Services Representative at University Alliance at 1-888-622-7344, ext.
 4322 or via email at firstname.lastname@example.org.
 Please note that if a student is not utilizing financial aid, all payment arrangements need to be made directly with University Alliance.

-A student first enrolls in the RN-BSN online program during the Summer II session, which for the 2013-2014 academic year runs from July 5, 2013 through August 28, 2013.
-The student submits a 2013-2014 FAFSA and completes an entrance interview and Master Promissory Note for the Direct Loans:
+A student first enrolls in undergraduate online program during the Summer II session, which for the 2016-2017 academic year runs from July 5, 2016 through August 28, 2016.
+The student submits a 2016-2017 FAFSA and completes an entrance interview and Master Promissory Note for the Direct Loans:

 To maintain financial aid from year to year, students must meet Satisfactory Academic Progress, or “SAP.”
 SAP is reviewed annually at the end of the Spring II term.
-For the full policy, please click here.
+Please review the SAP policy online.

 If a student withdraws from the University has utilized Federal Title IV funds during the term in which they withdraw, the University will observe the federally mandated process in determining what amount of money, if any, must be returned to the federal program.